-(3) OHFA Multifamily Committee and Board Approval
+(2) OHFA Multifamily Committee and Board Approval

+All deficiencies must be cured no later than the first business day of the month prior to the month of the requested OHFA Board meeting.
+For example, a project seeking OHFA Board approval in August, must be cured by July 1.
 All projects seeking a reservation of Housing Development Loan (HDL) resources and/or an inducement resolution/final resolution for OHFA-issued residential rental private activity bonds must seek and secure OHFA Multifamily Committee recommendation and Board approval.
 The OHFA Multifamily Committee and Board monthly calendar can be found on the OHFA Board Website.
 Once scheduled for a specific month, the assigned OHFA analyst will work with the applicant to complete an Executive Summary, which provides summary information about the project to the OHFA Multifamily Committee and Board.
 Once complete, the Executive Summary will be posted to OHFA's BoardDocs Website.
 Applicants are encouraged to attend the Multifamily Committee and Board meeting either in person or virtually at which the project is to be presented.

-(4) 42(m) Letter of Eligibility and Transitioning to Project Administration
+(3) 42(m) Letter of Eligibility and Transitioning to Project Administration